mongodb/mongo-ruby-driver/spec/README.aws-auth.md

 Note that the server does not need to have AWS keys provided to it - it uses the keys that the client provides during authentication.

-An easy way to configure the deployment in the required fashios is to configure the deployment to accept both password authentication and AWS authentication, and add a bootstrap user:
+An easy way to configure the deployment in the required fashion is to configure the deployment to accept both password authentication and AWS authentication, and add a bootstrap user: